cmu-csd-phd/csd-blog/website/content/2026/enso.md

 Note that simply arranging the packet buffers sequentially in memory does not solve the problem.
 This is because incoming packets have different sizes, which are not known in advance, still requiring the CPU to jump to unpredictable memory locations.
 Chaotic memory accesses result in as much as 55% miss ratio for the L2 cache.

 ❸ **Per-Packet Overhead:** The packetized interface also adds significant overhead due to per-packet metadata.
-Since software needs to post a buffer to the NIC for every packet and the NIC must also notify every packet to software, the packetized interface requires a significant amount of PCIe bandwidth to exchange metadata.
+Since software needs to post a buffer to the NIC for every packet and the NIC must also notify software of every packet, the packetized interface requires a significant amount of PCIe bandwidth to exchange metadata.
 These overheads are despite the fact that high-performance network stacks today such as DPDK employ batching techniques---processing multiple packets at every iteration---to improve code locality and save CPU cycles.
 As a result, the packetized interface becomes bottlenecked by PCIe when processing small requests, being unable to reach line rate regardless of the number of CPU cores used in the system.

 The following interactive diagram illustrates the issue.
 Note the PCIe efficiency counter in the bottom right corner, which shows the percentage of PCIe bandwidth used for payload vs metadata.
 With small packets (64 B), the PCIe efficiency can be as low as 61%, meaning that 39% of the PCIe bandwidth is used for metadata.